 (Divan 223, v 1-2, translated by Dr Fatemeh Keshavarz)

-We meet every Tuesday evening at the Study Society from 6 to 8 pm to read Mawlana Jalaluddin Rumi’s Masnavi in Nicholson’s magisterial translation.
+We meet every Tuesday evening on Skype from 6 to 8 pm to read Mawlana Jalaluddin Rumi’s Masnavi in Nicholson’s magisterial translation.
 We intersperse our readings with readings from the Divan e Shams e Tabriz in various translations.